mlaricobar/Machine-Learning-Engineering-Azure/01. Using Azure Machine Learning/07. Optimizing an ML Pipeline in Azure/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best performing model was **Voting Ensemble** with an accuracy of **91.745%** using the AutoMl approach.
+The best performing model was **Voting Ensemble** with an accuracy of **91.745%** using the AutoML approach.

-I first create and optimize the hyperparameters of a standard Scikit-learn Logistic Regression using **HyperDrive**.
+I first created and optimized the hyperparameters of a standard Scikit-learn Logistic Regression using **HyperDrive**.
 I performed 24 runs to find the best hyperparameters using HyperDrive and the highest reported accuracy was **90.895%**.

 ![Hyperparameter Tuning](img/logistic-regression-hyperparameter-tuning.png)